 “A 1986 Fleer Jordan card which earned a PSA 10 grade went for $99,630 in May 2020, making national news at the time.”

 It deserved the attention, especially as the card had continually broken the record over the past two months.
 The same card went for $48,600 in March of the same year, marking an increase of over 50% in roughly 60 days.

 This is partly attributed to the release of The Last Dance, as His Airness hit mainstream attention once more, and fans began clamoring to own a piece of basketball history.

-They were plentiful when the set was originally released, so why is it so expensive The borders found on the front of the card are particularly susceptible to wear and chipping, and the card can also have issues relating to centering.
+They were plentiful when the set was initially released, so why is it so expensive The borders found on the front of the card are particularly susceptible to wear and chipping, and the card can also have issues with centering.

-Seen as ‘the Jordan RC’, it’s easy to see why this classic option makes the list of his most valuable cards right now.
+Seen as ‘the Jordan RC’, it’s easy to see why this classic option makes the list of his most valuable cards.

 1997 Michael Jordan E-X2001 Jambalaya #6

-Numbered #6 the card features Jordan getting major air while in the process of slamming down the rock.
+Numbered #6, the card features Jordan getting major air while slamming down the rock.

 1997 Michael Jordan Upper Deck Game Jerseys HOF Patch #GJ13